Veterinary Technology

 Julie Bodkin

-Veterinary Technology Faculty
+Department Chair Veterinary Technology

 Dr. Bodkin started her career as a volunteer/kennel staff member and worked her way up to veterinary technician prior to attending veterinary school.
 Dr. Bodkin worked at Becker College and also worked at two small animal hospitals around Boston from 2013 to 2020.
 She grew up in Quincy, MA and currently resides there with her husband and their 12-year-old terrier Dixie.
 In her spare time, she enjoys hiking, cooking, and cheering on the Pats, Celtics.